ChitrikaGahtori/ChitrikaGahtori/README.md

 - 🔭 I’m currently working on something cool🧐.
-- 🌱 I’m currently learning Machine learning and Flask.
+- 🌱 I’m currently learning Machine learning .
 - 👯 I’m looking to collaborate and become more participatory in the community.
-- 💬 Ask me about designing/Python.
+- 💬 Ask me about designing/Python/Flask.
 - 📫 How to reach me: gahtorichitrika7272@gmail.com
 - ⚡ Fun fact: I am good in designing.